EmilDohne/PhotoshopAPI/docs/doxygen/code/layers/group.rst

 GroupLayer Structure
 ---------------------

-Equivalent of Photoshops Group Layer
+Equivalent of Photoshops Group Layer, has near-identical methods as the :cpp:struct:`LayeredFile` for modifying the hierarchy of the file.

 .. doxygenstruct:: GroupLayer
 	:members: